WhiteLagoon/vootdownloader/README.md

 * Now go to browser and hit www.voot.com and play one video and copy the playing video url
 * Now again go to git bash and paste the url and press enter
 * Video will be downloaded under vootdownloader directory

+### Execute AltBalaji CLI downloader from Click
+* After clonning this project please go inside libs/ffmpeg/ folder.
+* Open git bash
+* write command sh atbalaji.sh and press enter.
+* Go to alt balaji webside select a episode .
+Url should be in https://<domain>/episode/<id> format.
+* Copy that and paste in command line and press enter. download will start.
+* Video will be available in libs\ffmpeg\altbalaji_videos\ folder

 ### Limitation ###
 * It will only run on windows